What ADHD Overwhelm Feels Like? (Symptoms & Experience) - Softarra

 Bottom line

-If everything feels like too much, it does not mean something is wrong with you.
+If everything feels like too much, you are not failing.

 Back to blog